SirDev97/cooking-dev/README.md

 ### How to use:

-> :warning: **Note: This project mainly serves learning purposes and was not deployed to Firebase or Github - Pages, but you can always run the app on your local machine just note that you will have to adjust the firebase config file to fit your needs.**

 1. Download the ZIP file or clone/fork the repo.

 2. Unzip the files or init a new gh project.